br3ndonland/inboard/docs/contributing.md

 [Vercel build configuration](https://vercel.com/docs/build-step):

+- Install command: `python3 -m pip install --user pipx && export PATH="$HOME/.local/bin:$PATH" && pipx install --global --include-deps 'mkdocs-material>=9,<10'`
+- Build command: `mkdocs build --site-dir public`
+- Output directory: `public` (default)

-- Build command: `python3 -m pip install 'mkdocs-material>=9,<10' && mkdocs build --site-dir public`. **The version of `mkdocs-material` installed on Vercel is independent of the version listed in _pyproject.toml_.
+**The version of `mkdocs-material` installed on Vercel is independent of the version listed in _pyproject.toml_.
 If the version of `mkdocs-material` is updated in _pyproject.toml_, it must also be updated in the Vercel build configuration**.
-- Output directory: `public` (default)

 [Vercel site configuration](https://vercel.com/docs/configuration) is specified in _vercel.json_.